ghiscoding/Angular-Slickgrid/README.md

 [MIT License](LICENSE)

 ### Like it? :star: it
 You like and use **Angular-Slickgrid**?
-Be sure to upvote :star: and feel free to contribute. :construction_worker:
+Be sure to upvote :star: and feel free to contribute. :construction_worker:👷‍♀️

 ### Like my work?
 If you like my work, you can also support me with caffeine.
 I certainly drank many coffees to build and keep adding features for this great library.